1.0 Why Employers Must Verify Employment Authorization and Identity of New Employees

 Employment is often the magnet that attracts people to reside in the United States unlawfully.
 The purpose of the employer sanctions law is to remove this magnet by requiring employers to hire only individuals who may legally work here: U.S. citizens, noncitizen nationals, lawful permanent residents, and other noncitizens who are authorized to work.
 To comply with the law, employers must:

 - Verify the identity and employment authorization of each person they hire;

 - Complete and retain a Form I-9, Employment Eligibility Verification, for each employee; and

-- Refrain from discriminating against individuals on the basis of national origin or citizenship.
+- Refrain from discriminating against individuals on the basis of national origin, citizenship or immigration status.

 At the same time that it created employer sanctions, Congress also prohibited employment discrimination based on citizenship, immigration status, and national origin.
 This part of the law is referred to as the anti-discrimination provisions.
 See Section 11.0, Unlawful Discrimination and Penalties for Prohibited Practices, for more information on unlawful discrimination.

 The guidance in this handbook, in tandem with the Form I-9 instructions, helps employers properly complete Form I-9, which assists in verifying that your employees are authorized to work in the United States.
 You must complete a Form I-9 for every new employee you hire after Nov.
 6, 1986, as well as new employees hired in the Commonwealth of the Northern Mariana Islands (CNMI) on or after Nov.
 28, 2009.
 This includes U.S. citizens and noncitizen nationals who are automatically eligible for employment in the United States.